Green Stormwater Infrastructure (GSI)

 Have you completed a Green Stormwater Infrastructure Project?

 Put your project on the map and help chart the progress of GSI in Detroit!

 Projects shared on Detroit Stormwater Hub provide local examples of GSI in action.
 This helps make all of our stormwater management work more visible, encourages our neighbors to install GSI of their own, and demonstrates the collective impact that residents, businesses, non-profits, and the city can have when we come together.

 **Before you submit a project, first notify us by emailing [email protected].
 Thanks!

 What people are saying

-“We will continue to invest public dollars to improve stormwater management because not only does it mean less demand on our combined sewer system, it also means clean, blue rivers.
-We also support – through funding, credits, and technical advisement – our nonprofit partners and the community in building and maintaining green stormwater infrastructure projects.
-Together, we will make Detroit the greenest city in America."
+“We will continue to invest public dollars to improve stormwater management, reduce demand on our combined sewer system, reduce flooding and help maintain clean, blue waterways.
+We are proud to collaborate with our nonprofit partners and the community in building green stormwater infrastructure projects.
+Together, we can make Detroit more climate-resilient and the greenest city in America."